mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 sidebar_label: Integration with FxA
 ---

+Last updated: `September 7th, 2023`

 ## Overview

 Firefox Accounts integration is available for Mozilla groups on request.
-This integration is handled using [OAuth 2.0][oauth], [OpenID Connect][openidconnect], and [webhooks][webhook] for authentication, authorization, and receiving events regarding FxA users.
-Integrations with FxA assume the role of a [Relying Party (RP)][relying-party].
+This integration is handled using [OpenID Connect (OIDC)][openidconnect], [OAuth 2.0][oauth], and [webhooks][webhook] for authentication, authorization, and receiving events regarding FxA users.
+Integrations with FxA assume the role of a [Relying Party (RP)][relying-party] and/or a [Resource Server (RS)][resource server] depending on the type of integration, with FxA assuming the role of an OpenID Provider.

 :::note
-This tutorial will help you integrate with Firefox accounts but there are [additional requirements a relying party is expected to fulfill and maintain](/relying-parties/reference/integration-requirements).
+This tutorial will help you integrate with Firefox Accounts but there are [additional requirements a relying party is expected to fulfill and maintain](/relying-parties/reference/integration-requirements).
 Please ensure you're in compliance with expectations to continue uninterrupted service.
 :::

 ## Pre-Development

 Before starting integration, please send a request to fxa-staff[at]mozilla.com to request a short meeting so we can all document our expectations and timelines.
 Please include answers to the following questions in the email:

-0. **What type of Relying Party are you integrating?**
+0. **What type of Relying Party / Resource Server are you integrating?**
-    Examples would be, a web site, a native app, a browser, or an extension in the browser.
+    Examples would be, a web site, a native app, a browser, an API, or an extension in the browser.

+    Most integrations will be a Relying Party, not a Resource Server.
+[See below for clarification](#relying-party-vs-resource-server) on the differences.

-0. **Do you know how to implement OAuth?**
+0. **Do you know how to implement OIDC/OAuth?**

 0. **Will you need read access to a user’s profile data?**
     See [available profile data](#profile-data).